• Blog

 No flower garden would be complete without hummingbirds.
 I have 15 tips to attract Hummingbirds to your yard and flower gardens.

-If you are like me, I could watch these little birds for hours.
+If you were like me, I could watch these little birds for hours.
 In fact, I put a bench in the flower garden for that very reason.
 My husband and I will sit and watch as they sip nectar from the feeder or flowers.

 Today, I wanted to share fifteen tips to attract Hummingbirds.
 Believe me when I say, it will bring to your garden a sense of peace and tranquility.
 There is something magical about watching these birds and hearing the fluttering sounds of their wings.